 So when ‘a friend steals your money’, or ‘lover lies’, or dharma (the natural laws of life) is breached, there is always a spontaneous, wise and true response available in that moment.

-When dharma (the natural laws of life) is breached, there is always a spontaneous, wise and true response available in that moment.
+When dharma (the natural laws of life) is breached, there is always a spontaneous, wise and true response available at that moment.

-When the false identity is in charge, the movement is painful, causes division, breaks families apart and leads to feeling lost and triggers suffering.
-Ironically false identity causes a break in dharma, even “spiritual identity”.
+When a false spiritual identity is in charge, movement is painful, causes division breaks families apart and triggers suffering.

 Here is a translated quote of Krishna telling Arjuna to go to war.